#MattLauer Believes He Will Get A Second Chance On Television And In His Love Life

 “He doesn’t want a divorce.
 Both of them, their first thought is their children.”

-Matt Lauer has now moved out of the Lauer family Sag Harbor home and is staying at another property he owns with Annette Roque.
+Matt Lauer has now moved out of the family’s Sag Harbor home and is staying at another property he owns with Annette Roque.